santiago-h-arias/ti1/README.md

     Receives "email" and "password" as form data.
 Returns a JWT and a user object if auth is ok.
 401 otherwise.

+The following endpoints require an authentication header (BEARER TOKEN)

 - Inboundfiles endpoint:

     localhost:8000/api/inboundfiles

-    Requires authentication header (BEARER TOKEN).
+    Receives a JSON in the request body:
+    {
+        "id": "YOURKEY"
+    }

+- Outboundfiles endpoint:

+    localhost:8000/api/outboundfiles

     Receives a JSON in the request body:
     {
         "id": "YOURKEY"
     }